richlamdev/ansible-desktop-ubuntu/README.md

   * installs personal .vimrc

-## Idempotentcy
+## Idempotency

 The majority of this playbook is idempotent.
 Minimal use of Ansible shell or command is used.

-However, idempotency is not perfect, not all software upgrades are handled automatically.
+However, the idempotency checks are not perfect, not all software upgrades are handled automatically.
 To upgrade fzf (command line), remove the ~/.fzf folder and re-run ansible.
 Likewise for vim plugins.
 Locate the folders for any vim plugins that require an upgrade, remove them, and re-run ansible.

 ## Scripts